 A frappe is a frozen coffee drink.
-It’s made with room temperature coffee, usually made from instant coffee.
+It’s typically made with instant coffee, cooled to room temperature.
 This is blended with milk, ice, a simple syrup for smoothness, and sometimes flavoring.
 The flavors that can be added vary from vanilla bean to chocolate chips to caramel.
-When served, it has a consistency close to a milkshake.
+When served, a frappe has a consistency close to a milkshake.
 If you’re craving coffee and it’s hot outside, or you just like frozen drinks in general, a frappe can give you the best of both worlds.

 A classic latte is a hot beverage.
 After espresso shots are pulled into a cup, a generous amount of steamed milk is added.
-Lattes also have a little foam on the top layer of the drink.
-Just like a traditional coffee frappe, lattes don’t come with flavors, besides the delicious taste of coffee, of course.
-There are many flavors, like hazelnut or cinnamon, available to add if you choose to enjoy a flavored latte.
+Lattes are also topped with foam.
+Just like a traditional coffee frappe, lattes typically don’t come with added flavors.
+You can add a range of flavors, like peppermint, hazelnut, or cinnamon, if you choose to enjoy a flavored latte.

 Room temperature coffee is used in frappes because it keeps the ice from melting before being blended.
 It also gives the drink a thicker consistency than if hot coffee or espresso was used.
-A dairy product with high-fat content, like whole milk or half and half, also goes into a frappe.
-This helps keep a thick consistency as well.
-In contrast, lattes are usually made with 2% milk or whole milk, or sometimes even milk alternatives.
+A dairy product with high fat content, like whole milk or half and half, also goes into a frappe.
+This helps keep a thick consistency.
+In contrast, lattes can be made with skim, 2%, or whole milk, or sometimes even milk alternatives.

 A frappe’s texture will be thicker and creamier than that of a latte, not to mention much colder.
 Lattes are smoother than frappes, because frappes have small ice chips in them, which gives them a different texture profile.

 A frappe will be sweeter than a latte, since it has a simple syrup added.
-The automatic addition of this simple syrup is also why flavor in a frappe will taste sweeter than a flavor added to a latte.
+The addition of this simple syrup is also why frappe flavoring will taste sweeter than flavor added to a latte.
 Lattes will give you a more intense coffee flavor than a frappe for two reasons.
-Water is added to a frappe in the form of ice, which waters down the coffee flavor a little.
-Lattes also use intense espresso instead of instant coffee.
+Water is added to a frappe in the form of ice, which waters down the coffee flavor a little, and lattes use intense espresso instead of instant coffee.

 Lattes have a slightly higher caffeine content than frappes.
-Lattes have 75-150 mg of caffeine, depending on which size you get.
-Frappes have 65-125 mg, depending on the size of the frappe.
+Lattes have 75 to 150 mg of caffeine, depending on which size you get.
+Frappes can range from 65 to 125 mg.